 Greater access to the internet means that even people in the farthest corners of Asia-Pacific are more aware of global problems and opportunities, and are able to engage more with the social and environmental challenges framed by the UN as the Sustainable Development Goals.

-To cite 2 examples among many, WeChat, the Chinese social media platform, allows people to donate with ease to Tencent Charity, one of the biggest charities in China.
+To cite 2 examples among many, WeChat, the Chinese social media platform, allows people to donate with ease to Tencent Charity, one of the biggest charities in the People’s Republic of China.
 Thanks to the ease of use of its digital payment system, We Chat Pay, more and more people are able and willing to donate directly through an app.

 Likewise, the “Uyolo” app from Italy allows people from all over the world to donate with a simple “like”, an easy and fun way to raise funds on the go as well as follow up your favorite nonprofit organizations on a daily basis.